Garrigill and South Tyne valley

 Constructed - date not known.

-Type - beam, concrete slabs.
+Type - beam, concrete slabs on steel girders.

 Position - 5m south of Garrigill, Cumbria.